Quick Facts About Educational Leadership in North Carolina

 Let’s say you’re a gifted educational administrator who is looking to move up the ranks into a superintendent position.
 You’ve started investigating Ed.S. & Ed.D. programs, but you’d like to know more before you invest in another degree.

-- Reach out to folks in the North Carolina School Superintendents Association (NCSSA) and attend NCASA’s annual Conference on Educational Leadership before you make any decisions about your future.
+- Reach out to folks in the North Carolina School Superintendents Association (NCSSA) or attend NCASA’s annual Conference on Educational Leadership before you make any decisions about your future.
 Current district leaders will have insider advice on which Educational Leadership programs are worth the money (and which ones you should avoid).

 - Talk to your employers about funding opportunities.
 Even if they can’t help with a degree, they may be willing to support your participation in programs like the NCSSA & NCASLD’s Aspiring Superintendents Program or the AASA’s Aspiring Superintendents Academies.